-Global Dental Relief (GDR) was founded in 2001 as the Himalayan Dental Relief Project by former Director of Colorado State Parks, Laurie Mathews and dentist Andrew Holecek.
+Global Dental Relief (GDR) was founded in 2001 as the Himalayan Dental Relief Project by former Director of Colorado State Parks, Laurie Mathews, and dentist Andrew Holecek.
 While on sabbatical in Nepal, Laurie and Andrew recognized the desperate need for dental care in a country which, at the time, had 120 dentists for a population approaching 24 million.
 They knew that if children received early dental care and oral health education, it would change their lives.

 These social entrepreneurs have been working in partnership ever since.
-Today, Laurie and Kim serve as co-Directors of the nonprofit Global Dental Relief, while Andrew serves on the Board of Directors.
+Today, Laurie and Kim serve as co-directors of the nonprofit Global Dental Relief, while Andrew serves on the Board of Directors.

-To date, through their combined efforts, more than 2,000 volunteers have provided over $26 million in donated care to more than 125,000 children.
+To date, through their combined efforts, more than 2,000 volunteers have provided over $26 million in donated care to more than 126,000 children.